 One common reason why your cat arches its back is when it is stretching after a nap.
 Cats stretch to improve circulation and blood flow to their bodies after having laid still for a while.
 In the same way that people do, stretching can help prevent stiffness, loosen up tight muscles and improve flexibility and range of motion.

 Stretching is instinctive for cats.
-It allows them to keep their bodies in optimal physical condition.
+It allows them to keep their bodies in top physical condition.
 Arching their back is how your cat stretches out and prepares for their next activity, whether that is running, jumping, playing or hunting.
 You may also see your cat yawning and bow-type stretching.
 This is when your cat lowers its head and shoulders while its rear end remains up in the air.
 If you are familiar with yoga, this cat stretch looks like the downward dog pose.

 2. Cats raise their backs when happy and excited

 An arched back communicates positive emotions, such as happiness, excitement and anticipation.
 If your cat arches its back when you enter the room it means your cat is happy or excited to see you.
 It shows the affection and trust a cat has for its owner.
 A happy cat will greet you with a slightly raised back, with an upward curve from the neck to the base of the tail.
 The cat will appear relaxed and calm, holding its tail upright, with a slight curve at the tip, which may resemble a question mark.

 Cats also arch their backs in anticipation of something they enjoy, like being fed.
 This behaviour may be accompanied by purring, head butting, rubbing against your legs and following you around.
 Happy cats are usually very vocal, they chirp, trill and meow to express their joy.

 In our house, Charlie arches his back and meows in anticipation of meal times.
 When I prepare his food, he balances on his hind legs and jumps up and down holding the kitchen door handle for support.
 He makes me smile every time.